CCC-Attestation/formal-spec-id-crisis/README.md

 - Jonathan Hoyland
 - Richard Barnes

-Several others at the IETF and IRTF have contributed by providing feedback.
+Several others at the IETF, IRTF and CCC have contributed by providing feedback.

 ## Tool
 We use state-of-the-art symbolic security analysis tool [ProVerif](https://ieeexplore.ieee.org/document/9833653) for the specification of the protocols.